darnocer/iamtuf/README.md

 ### "Client First"
 We are using a slightly modified version of [Client First](https://www.finsweet.com/client-first/docs/intro) naming, an industry-standard scalable architecture convention specifically for Webflow websites.
-The docs go into depth about the methodology, but the key points are summarized below.
+The docs go into depth about the methodology, but the key points for `iamtuf.org` are summarized in this ReadME.

 There is a Client First Chrome extension with some great features here: https://www.finsweet.com/extension